nm-l2tp/NetworkManager-l2tp/README.md

 ## Issue with VPN servers only proposing IPsec IKEv1 weak legacy algorithms

-There is a general consensus that the following legacy algorithms are now considered weak or broken in regards to security and should phased out and replaced with stronger algorithms.
+There is a general consensus that the following legacy algorithms are now considered weak or broken in regards to security and should be phased out and replaced with stronger algorithms.

 Encryption Algorithms :
 * 3DES